Sunday, November 18, 2018

 Saturday, September 29, 2018

-When triads exist, otherwise stable employees begin to use dysfunctional methods to communicate everyday processes at work.
-Dr. Dennis O’Grady (2015), in his Friday Talk News release, clarifies the role of servant leadership, which is to control your mood so that you can fully exhibit your servant-leader character.
-Within the bully triad, important components of effective communication are missing, and Dr. O’Grady lists eight select components of effective communication that must be a part of servant leadership and the culture of every healthy organization:
+When triads exist, otherwise stable employees begin to use dysfunctional methods to communicate about everyday work processes.
+Dr. Dennis O'Grady (2015), in his Friday Talk News release, clarifies the role of servant leadership: to control your mood so that you can fully exhibit your servant-leader character.
+Within the bully triad, important components of effective communication are missing, and Dr. O'Grady lists eight select components of effective communication that must be a part of servant leadership and the culture of every healthy organization:

 · Respect.
 Respect for others is shown by acknowledging their value as human beings.